Employee Spotlight

 Shahar Glazner

 Passionate about technology, sports, economy, chess and system architecture in a cloud-native world.
-A long-distance runner and Lead Developer at anecdotes.
+A long-distance runner and Lead Developer at Anecdotes.